cloudacademy/aks-voteapp-demo/README.md

 * Corrected name of nginx svc from `aks-nginx-ingress-nginx-ingress` to `aks-nginx-ingress-controller`
 * Increased Kubernetes version to 1.27.7 to align with current Azure default
 * Updated network policy selectors to use correct `podSelector` labels for nginx
+* Added commands to delete the service principle

 Mon 16 Jan 2023 11:57:20 NZDT
 * Updated instructions and retested end-to-end